Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 Therefore, we can obtain a good measure of how well a neural network performs on a training set by taking the mean RMSD between classification and output vectors for every element in the training set.
 As a result, we have a clear problem to solve: select the input weights of each neuron in a neural net minimizing this mean RMSD for objects in the training set.

-Once we have chosen a collection of weight parameters for our network performing well on the training set, we then assess how well this choice of parameters

 NEEDS EXAMPLE

-* For each data element, it has a true vector and an output vector.
-We could take the mean RMSD of every element's true and output vector.
-Now we have a function that we wish to minimize.
-(Needs example.)

-* Once we have done so, for each item in the test set, we simply take the element *i* maximizing *v*(*i*) where *v* is the vector corresponding to this data point.
-Then we are ready to apply what we have learned in this module, using metrics like accuracy, recall, specificity, and precision, to determine how well the model does on our test dataset.
+Once we have chosen a collection of weight parameters for our network that perform well on the training set, we then assess how well this choice of parameters performs on the test set that we left out initially.
+To this end, we can insert the feature vector of each test set object *x* as input into the network, and then consult the output vector *o*(*x*) = (*o*<sub>1</sub>, *o*<sub>2</sub>, ..., *o*<sub>*k*</sub>) for this object.
+Whichever *i* maximizes *o*<sub>*i*</sub> for this output vector is the assigned class of *x*.
+Now we are ready to apply what we have learned earlier in this module for quantifying the quality of a classifier, using metrics such as accuracy, recall, specificity, and precision, to determine how well the neural network is performing as a classifier.

-* Because there are many parameters, we should be careful of the curse of dimensionality.
-As many a student completing a deep learning project has learned, a choice of parameters producing good results on the test data may not perform well on the training set at all -- perform worse than random choice.
+However, because the typical neural network has many parameters, we should be wary of the curse of dimensionality.
+As many a student completing a deep learning project has learned, it may be very difficult to obtain a network and parameters that perform well on the training set, and even if a model has a low mean RMSD for the training set, it may perform horribly on the test set.
+(The former situation is called "underfitting" and the latter is called "overfitting".)

+All of this discussion, however, assumes that we have already determined our network's choice of parameters to produce a low mean RMSD for our training set.
+But how can we find this best choice of parameters in the first place?

 * All of this, however, assumes that we have already determined our choice of parameters.
 We would like these parameters to minimize the mean RMSD on the training dataset.
 But how do we find these parameters to begin with?